DanielE-J/Pancake-palace/README.md

 ### Site Owner Goals

 * Increase the number of customers.
-* Promote the bussines.
+* Promote the business.
 * Provide a way for new and existing customers to contact the buissnes.
-* Provide essential information about the bussines to customers.
+* Provide essential information about the business to customers.

 ## User Experience